peteroupc/peteroupc.github.io/exporand.md

 - The last sentence in step 6 is changed to read: "If the PSRN is not accepted, the sampler starts over from step 3."
 With this, the same piece is sampled again.
 - The following are additional modifications that should be done to the sampler.
 However, not applying them does not affect the sampler's correctness.

     - The Bernstein coefficients should be scaled so that the highest coefficient of _each_ piece is equal to 1.
-See the table below for an example.
+See the following table for an example.
     - If piece 0 is being sampled and the PSRN's digits are binary (base 2), the "coin" described in step 4 uses a modified version of **SampleGeometricBag** in which a 1 (rather than any other digit) is sampled from the PSRN when it reads from or writes to that PSRN.
 Moreover, the PSRN is always accepted regardless of the result of the "coin" flip.
     - If piece _n_ &minus; 1 is being sampled and the PSRN's digits are binary (base 2), the "coin" uses a modified version of **SampleGeometricBag** in which a 0 (rather than any other digit) is sampled, and the PSRN is always accepted.